rse-ops/landscape/_includes/paper/what-is-rseops.md

 Inspired by DevOps, we can define a similar term for the Research Software Engineering community to also inspire collaboration and champion best practices -- RSE-ops.
-Research Software Engineers (RSEs) [@rse-history] are those individuals that write code for scientific software, and more generally support researchers to use codes on high performance computing systems, cloud services, and lab computers.
+Research Software Engineers (RSEs)
+{% cite rse-history %} are those individuals that write code for scientific software, and more generally support researchers to use codes on high performance computing systems, cloud services, and lab computers.
 Akin to traditional Software Engineers at major tech companies, they are